← Back to Articles

 Cognitive Enhancement in Healthy Adults

-- Better working memory (improved digit span tasks)
+• Enhanced working memory (improved digit span performance)

-Study example: Gonzalez-Lima & Barrett (2014) showed that single 4-minute session of transcranial NIR (1064 nm) improved reaction time and sustained attention.
+Gonzalez-Lima & Barrett (2014, Journal of Biomedical Optics) demonstrated that a single 4-minute transcranial NIR session (1064 nm) improved reaction time and sustained attention.
+Effect sizes remain small to moderate—not dramatic, but consistently measurable.

 Traumatic Brain Injury (TBI) and Concussion

-PBM shows more robust effects in populations with compromised brain function.
+PBM shows more pronounced effects in populations with compromised brain function.

 Mechanisms:

-- Naeser et al. (2011): Chronic TBI patients showed improved cognition and reduced PTSD symptoms after 18 sessions of transcranial PBM (red + NIR LED).
+Naeser et al. (2011, Photomedicine and Laser Surgery) found chronic TBI patients showed improved cognition and reduced PTSD symptoms after 18 sessions of transcranial PBM using red + NIR LEDs.
+Multiple case studies report reduced brain fog, improved sleep, better mood regulation.

-Not a cure, but: Consistent PBM can reduce symptoms when combined with other interventions (neurofeedback, sleep optimization, anti-inflammatory diet).
+PBM isn't a cure—consistent treatment reduces symptoms when combined with other interventions like neurofeedback, sleep optimization, and anti-inflammatory protocols.

 Alzheimer's Disease and Dementia

-Emerging evidence suggests PBM may slow cognitive decline in early-stage dementia.
+Emerging evidence suggests PBM may slow cognitive decline in early-stage dementia through multiple pathways:

-- Reduces amyloid-beta accumulation (improved mitochondrial function = less oxidative stress = less amyloid production)
+• Reduces amyloid-beta accumulation (improved mitochondrial function decreases oxidative stress and amyloid production)

 Depression and Anxiety